An Evaluation of Bayesian Methods for Bathymetry-based Localization of Autonomous Underwater Robots: Experimental Setup and Results

 \subsubsection{Nonlinear motion case}

-Like the linear motion cases, the PF and MPF generally perform better than the EKF and UKF.
+As in the linear motion cases, the PF and MPF generally perform better than the EKF and UKF.
 The UKF performs poorly for some cases due to the high nonlinearity of the motion.
-The PF reveals the same issue that it has in the linear motion cases: the estimations diverge when there are not enough variations in bathymetry data.
+The PF displays the same issue that it has in the linear motion cases: the estimations diverge when there are not enough variations in bathymetry data.
 Similar to the linear cases, the MPF gives reliable and accurate results overall.